lcchua/homework-0/README.md

 #### Learning Journey
 _add what "little secrets" have been learnt that you like to share with others_

-## Prometheus & Grafana SRE Montioring Tools
+## Prometheus & Grafana SRE Monitoring Tools
 _fill in the workflow pipeline steps to check, install, build and execute_<br>
 _remove this section as according_
 #### Dependencies